 If you need a gift with some sparkle, give Urban Decay cosmetics, one of the most popular brands in the country and created by Wende Zomnir ('89).
 Obia Ewah ('04) used her chemistry and biology degree to create Obia Naturals hair products, which use non-toxic and vegan ingredients.
 And Jonna Hopewell Payne Davis ('02) created Nuluv Goat Milk Products, a goat-milk-based skin-care product line especially good for people with allergies or sensitivities to traditional milk.

 Share in the holiday spirit with your friends and loved ones with some craft beer made by alumni, or check out other beverages.
-Try Armadillo Ale Works, created by Yianni Arestis ('08, '11 M.B.A.) and Bobby Mullins ('07); The Bearded Monk bottle shop and growler from Ben Esely ('08); Oak St. Drafthouse and Cocktail Parlor and East Side Denton owned by John Williams ('05) (right); Times Ten Cellars from Dustin Walker ('06); Denton County Brewing Co. from Seth Morgan ('93); and WineSquared from George Ferrie.
+Try Armadillo Ale Works, created by Yianni Arestis ('08, '11 M.B.A.) and Bobby Mullins ('07); The Bearded Monk bottle shop and growler from Ben Esely ('08); Oak St. Drafthouse and Cocktail Parlor and East Side Denton owned by John Williams ('05) (right); Times Ten Cellars from Dustin Walker ('06); and Denton County Brewing Co. from Seth Morgan ('93).
 And don't forget Spec's Wines, Spirits and Finer Foods, located in Denton and all over the state and owned by Lindy ('72) and John ('72) Rydman.

 Want to give a fashionable gift for the holidays?
-Buy a garment from College of Visual Arts and Design alumni such as Michael Faircloth ('83); Finley Moll ('85); Khanh Nguyen ('08), founder of Nha Khanh; Shirin Askari ('08) (pictured on the left); and Stephanie Montes ('09).
+Buy a garment from College of Visual Arts and Design alumni such as Michael Faircloth ('83) (right); Finley Moll ('85); Khanh Nguyen ('08), founder of Nha Khanh; and Stephanie Montes ('09).
 Or take a class in sewing or couture techniques at Petit Atelier, co-owned by Michael Crigger ('11).
 You also can shop at The Paisley Heart, owned by Brooke Howerton ('04).
 Or keep your loved one warm this season with a recycled wool hat or accessory made by Denton artist Leslie Kregel ('80).

 How about a gift for the whole family?
 Aaron Powell's ('11) Bunch Bikes (right) boasts a box that allows children to sit up front while an adult is riding.
 For bicycle-related presents, check out Sprockets, which is owned by Brandon Dupre ('11) and was founded by Sipo Thao ('08), and Denton Bicycle Center, owned by Joe Holland ('74).